 The service is heavily used and it may be that all the cargobikes are unavailable due to other bookings or repairs.

 Personal motor vehicles

-- Protect employees in case of an accident (there’s no EPFL insurance coverage for travel by these kinds of vehicles)
+- Protect employees in the event of an accident (there is no EPFL insurance cover for travel by private car);

 Yes.
 Visitors can obtain parking permits on the Parkingpay website or app.
 You will need to create an account for the visitor, enter the visitor’s license plate number, and activate the permit when the visitor arrives (or purchase a daily permit in advance).
 Please note that the EPFL zone code is 1000 (not 1015).

 Parking for motorised two-wheelers is free.
 There are covered outdoor car parks throughout the campus, as shown on the map below: link.
 Underground car parks are generally not accessible to motorbikes, as access authorisations to buildings should be managed on a case-by-case basis.

 If you would like to dispute a parking ticket, please send an email to the Security and Operations Department at [email protected].